-As with the update to the PD model that was submitted in 2023 in response to new regulatory requirements, the updated LGD model suite has also been submitted and as a result a PMA is being held to reflect the increase in LGDs that flow from the new LGD model.
+As with the update to the PD model that was submitted in 2023 in response to new regulatory requirements, the updated LGD model suite has also been submitted.
+Included within the LGD calculation of the new models is a new Loss Given Cure calculation which has been introduced with the latest regulatory update.